 Tonight’s fifteen-minute recipe is an explosion of fresh flavours and one that you’ll be coming back to time and time again.
 Pork mince is stir-fried with juicy shiitake mushrooms, fresh coriander, garlic, ginger and Chinese leaf (a member of the cabbage family), and coated in a glossy soy and ketjap manis sauce before being served on top of bowlfuls of steaming rice.
 Top with a sprinkling of chopped coriander and a good squeeze of lime and you’re good to go.
 Fast cooking never tasted so good.

 Always refer to the product label for the most accurate ingredient and allergen information.

 Soy Sauce(ContainsGluten, Soya)

 b) Zest then chop the lime into wedges.

-c) Finish with a sprinkling of the remaining coriander and a wedge of lime.
-ENJOY!
+c) Finish with a sprinkle of the remaining coriander and a wedge of lime for squeezing over.
+Enjoy!